 The USA has emerged as the dream destination for higher studies and has continued to retain that position for quite some time now.
 Having an excellent line of Ivy League colleges and other state universities providing class-apart STEM courses, American universities are the most coveted institutions for students dreaming to have a degree from abroad.
-However, in order to study in the USA, you need to submit a list of documents, including, but not restricted to SOP, LORs, transcript, and Visa.
+However, in order to study in the USA, you need to submit a list of documents, including, but not restricted to SOP, LORs, transcripts, and visas.
 Obtaining a USA Student Visa may seem difficult and a complicated process.
-So, to provide clarity, here is a blog that elucidates upon the USA Visa application process and other essential details to pave your way for holistic education in the States!
+So, to provide clarity, here is a blog that elucidates the USA Visa application process and other essential details to pave your way for holistic education in the States!

 This Blog Includes:

 - Types of USA Student Visa

 - USA Student Visa: Application Process